Strategies for Spending Less

 - Shop from a list based on planned menus.
 Check the food advertisements for good buys.
 Clipping and using coupons may save money.

 - Go shopping as few times as possible.
 Frequent trips can add to family food costs because it is easy to buy extra items each time.
 Shop alone, if possible.
 It is hard to say "no" to your children's favorite foods when they are along.
-Don't go shopping when you are hungry.
-Everything looks good when you are hungry, so it's hard to stick to your list.
+Shop after you have eaten.
+Everything looks good when you are hungry, making it hard to stick to your list.
 And shopping in a hurry may cause you to overlook the best buys.

 - Use low-cost protein foods such as dry beans, eggs, peanut butter, turkey and chicken.
-Hamburger and liver are good buys in red meats.
-Large roasts can be cut up and used in different ways for more than one meal.
+Larger cuts of meat that cost less per pound can be cut up and used in different ways for more than one meal.
 Stretch meats by using them in sauces or casseroles.
 Use slow cooking and/or marinating to tenderize less expensive cuts of meat.

-- Consider using reconstituted nonfat dry milk for cooking instead of whole milk.
+- Consider using reconstituted nonfat dry milk for cooking instead of fluid milk.
 Dry milk is equally nutritious, and can be less expensive.

 - Turn leftovers into "planned-overs."
 You can sometimes get two meals for the price of one.
 Store cooked foods properly to make them last longer.
 Freeze them if you have the space.

-- Take advantage of free- or reduced-price school lunch programs.
+- Take advantage of free- or reduced-price school lunch programs, if you qualify.

-- Where available, use fish and wild game as well as fresh vegetables from the garden.
+- When available, use fish and wild game as well as fresh vegetables from the garden or a farmers market.